rondou/NotRetrofit/README.md

 google/dagger2 has also re-implemented square/dagger.

-Retrofit 2 is a compile-time evolution approach to dependency injection.
+Retrofit 2 is a compile-time evolution approach to rest api conversion.
 Taking the approach started in Retrofit 1.x to its ultimate conclusion, Retrofit 2.0 eliminates all reflection, and improves code clarity.

 Retrofit 2 has implemented almost retrofit’s features.
 And bonus: